minte9/designpatterns-java/README.md

 - Collegue is an abstract class, which represent all collegues that will be created.
 - All collegues share the same methods (saleOffer, buyOffer).
 - They will communicator through the use of these common methods.
-- The App will communicate with both ConcreteMediator and ConcreteCollegues.
+- The Client App will communicate with both ConcreteMediator and ConcreteCollegues.

 # Client